clearlinux/clear-linux-documentation/source/clear-linux/tutorials/machine-learning/machine-learning.rst

 #.
 To check the accuracy for the whole dataset, select the :guilabel:`In [10]`
    cell and click the |run-cell| button.
-Our example's accuracy is calculated as 97.17%, see figure 8.
+Our example's accuracy is calculated as 97.17%, as shown in figure 8.

    .. figure:: figures/machine-learning-8.png
       :alt: System's accuracy